glouppe/info8006-introduction-to-ai/lecture1.md

 # Agent programs

-The job of AI is to design an **agent program** that implements the agent function.
+Our goal is to design an **agent program** that implements the agent function.

 Agent programs can be designed and implemented in many ways: